jkkummerfeld/slate/README.md

 # SLATE, a Super-Lightweight Annotation Tool for Experts

-A lightweight text annotation tool for use in a terminal
+A terminal-based text annotation tool written in Python.

+## Why use this tool?

+- Trivial installation
+- Focuses all of the screen space on annotation (good for large fonts)
+- Easily scalable font size
+- Fast
+- Works in constrained environments (e.g. only allowed ssh access to a machine)
+- Easily configurable

 # Usage:

+TODO: Update

 ```sh
 ./annotation_tool.py <file with a list of files to annotate>